 The West Coast Way boasts 5 amazing Routes so you can create your very own ideal West Coast Way Weekend.
-The five exciting road trips showcase the top things to do and see includes the heritage-inspired Culture Route, the sensational Foodie Route, the Swartland Scenic Route, the beautiful Berg Route and the new Wild Route – the ultimate off-track route with a Sustainable Seafood Track and People Rocking Nature Track.
+The five exciting road trips showcase the top things to do and see includes the heritage-inspired Culture Route, the sensational Foodie Route, the Swartland Tractor Route, the beautiful Berg Route and the new Wild Route – the ultimate off-track route with a Sustainable Seafood Track and People Rocking Nature Track.

 The combination options are endless and no weekend needs to be the same!
 We asked Mart-Mari Wicht from Blue Bay Lodge on the Foodie Route what makes up her ideal West Coast Way Weekend: